 Good question.
 After all, they’re two different content formats, so it makes sense that you’d consider keeping them separated.

 Well, it depends on your audience.
 As Pierce Vollucci, a product manager at YouTube, says in this video by Creator Insider: “Try to group your channels around similar audiences, who enjoyed the same, or similar content.
 Separate them out when your viewers have totally different interests.”

 That means it isn’t necessary to start a new YouTube channel just for posting your Shorts content.
-In fact, it can help you get even more out of your long-form content — more on that below.

-But what about the opposite situation?
 What if you have a Short that does really, really well?